TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 in the :file:`composer.json`.

 After all custom extensions are moved away from :file:`typo3conf/ext/` you can remove the directory from your project.
-You may also want to adapt your :file:`.gitignore` file remove pointers to that old directory.
+You may also want to adapt your :file:`.gitignore` file to remove any entries related to that old directory.

 New file locations
 ==================